The Patchwork Girl of Oz: Adaptations

 Baum wrote and produced a film based on the book, titled The Patchwork Girl of Oz.
 It was made by Baum's studio The Oz Film Manufacturing Company and was released in 1914.
 Baum was not able to find a woman of athleticism suitable to play the role, and therefore cast the male French acrobat Pierre Couderc.

 Baum also wrote a musical stage adaptation of the book, circa 1913, with composer Louis F. Gottschalk; however, this musical was never staged.
 Excerpts have occasionally been performed at annual conventions of The International Wizard of Oz Club.

-A 2005 film adaptation of the novel, produced by Thundertoad Animation, featured Cyndi Hotopp in the title role.
+A 2005 film adaptation of the novel, produced by Thundertoad Animation directed by Steve Young, more widely rereleased in 2019 and said to be a 2019 film on letterboxd and other sources, featured Cyndi Hotopp in the title role.
+This version includes large blocks of Baum's text in the dialogue; however, the Horners' use of radium, discovered to be deadly less than a decade after the novel was written, is replaced with a fictitious substance.

 The character of Scraps has also been featured in a variety of television productions.
 The character was portrayed by Doreen Tracy on the 4th Anniversary episode of Disneyland, which aired in 1957.
 In the 1996 animated series The Oz Kids, she was voiced by Lori Alan and was depicted as the parent of numerous infant patchwork kids.
 The character was featured in the unaired television pilot Lost in Oz, under the name of Serena.
 In this version, the character is depicted as extremely athletic and looks like a pale human with dark hair, but is revealed to be made of fabric underneath.
 She is a supporting character in the 2017 animated series, Dorothy and the Wizard of Oz, voiced by Jessica DiCicco.

 In the 2009 computer game, Emerald City Confidential, Scraps is presented as the owner of a general store.
 She is also part of Frogman's smuggling ring.

 In the 1982 stage play, Talking With..., the second monologue is about a housewife who dresses up as Scraps to escape her mundane life.